flytbase/apidoc/source/includes/arm.md

 ###Description:
-This API arms the drone.
+This API arms the motors.
 If arm fails then check debug messages for arming errors.
 Likely reasons are unclaibrated sensors, misconfiguration.

 ###Parameters: